 You are a devoted follower of God.
-You’ve pledged yourself to His service and have poured out your heart in surrender, love, and commitment.
+You've pledged yourself to His service and have poured out your heart in surrender, love, and commitment.
 God is your life.
-But on days when awful, blasphemous thoughts pop into your mind unbidden, you can’t help but question your entire religious experience.
+But on days when awful, profane thoughts pop into your mind unbidden, you can't help but question your entire religious experience.
+You keep having blasphemous thoughts.

-Even nasty thoughts against God that seem to beat in the rhythm of everyday sounds.
+- Even nasty blasphemous thoughts against the Holy Spirit and God that seem to beat in the rhythm of everyday sounds.

 "OCD" is often used as an adjective for people who like to keep things clean and tidy.
 However, Obsessive-Compulsive Disorder is a real mental health issue that affects about 2% of the world's population.

 Sometimes the subject matter of OCD is germs.
 Sometimes it is orderliness.
 But other times it relates to religion, morality, sexuality, or the potential of causing harm to others.
-For those with religious obsessions and compulsions, blasphemous thoughts are surprisingly common.
+For those with religious obsessions and compulsions, sacrilegious and profane thoughts are surprisingly common.

-In this article, you’ll find a complete and redemptive guide to dealing with the blasphemous thoughts of scrupulosity.
+If your results indicated that your blasphemous thoughts are likely caused by moral OCD, this article is for you.
+You'll find here a complete and redemptive guide to dealing with the profane thoughts of scrupulosity.

 Why Do I Have Bad Religious Thoughts?

-Not all “bad” religious thoughts are the same.
+Not all "bad" religious thoughts are the same.
 Sometimes a scary doubt or negative thought can actually be positive.
 Other times, they can be completely worthless, unimportant mental noise.
-Let’s take a look at three kinds of uncomfortable religious thoughts:
+Let's take a look at three kinds of uncomfortable religious thoughts you may be experiencing in greater detail:

-- Convictions that don’t fit with your faith community or background
+Convictions that don't fit with your faith community

-- A new level of being “real” with God
+A new experience and level of being "real" with God

 Type 1: Convictions that Don’t Fit With Your Faith Community